Adamantiades-Behçet’s Syndrome

 The exact cause of Behçet’s syndrome remains unknown, but several factors may contribute to its development:

-1. Genetics: There is evidence to suggest that certain genetic factors can increase the risk of developing Behçet’s syndrome.
+1. Genetics: There is evidence to suggest that certain factors can increase the risk of developing Behçet’s syndrome.

 2. Immune System Abnormalities: It is believed that an overactive immune system may play a role in triggering the condition.